Coiot/cbr-main/src/albums/episode2.md

 - scene_number: "57"
   scene_title: Quad-Cities
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene57.jpg
-  narration: "<p>One scene and four brand new cities — we’re being spoiled.
+  narration: "<p>One scene and four brand new cities—we’re being spoiled.
 From top
     to bottom: Alaric find a sunny shore on the Black Sea that feels Just Like Heaven, and founds Oium.
-Whether the Goths can cling on to this city is unclear — the Golden Horde have a chariot archer hanging around nearby, but we can’t see enough to assess the situation properly.
+Whether the Goths can cling on to this city is unclear—the Golden Horde have a chariot archer hanging around nearby, but we can’t see enough to assess the situation properly.
 Said Golden Horde further justify their inclusion as the “Caucasus” civ by founding Atil in Azerbaijan.
 It’s a very defensible hilltop city that should prove a handy retreat if their war with the Goths turns south.
     And south of that is Merv, an even more protected city that makes up for the Seljuqs being beaten to the chase at the River Tigris.
-And it’s Palmyra who beat them, with Circesium placed comfortably on the river’s western banks — a perfect forward base for the wars to come.</p>"
+And it’s Palmyra who beat them, with Circesium placed comfortably on the river’s western banks—a perfect forward base for the wars to come.</p>"
 - scene_number: "58"
   scene_title: The Two Persias